 ACPE Webinar Series: Advancing Chaplaincy – Learning to Think & Act Strategically

 ACPE Academy is hosting 4 hour-long webinars in Winter-Spring 2017 to help leaders and emerging leaders in professional chaplaincy and chaplaincy education develop and strengthen their ability to think strategically about advancing chaplaincy both at the level of the profession and at the level of their institution.
-For more details and to register, visit ACPE Academy or see below where we will post the videos and any resources after each session.
+For more details and to register, visit ACPE Academy.
+See below or ACPE’s website for the videos and resources from each session.